takuya/openwrt-uci-dhcp-sort/README.md

-# openwrt-uci-dhcp-sort ipv4
+# openwrt / sort uci static DHCP v4 lease.

-Sort openwrt dhcp hosts ipv4
+Sort openwrt dhcp-static-lease-hosts.

 No v6 available.
 if you uci have a v6 static lease dhcp , this script will disrupt uci.